PeuTit/budget_planner/readme.md

 Week 3: 12 to 18
 Week 4: 19 to 25

-In this case, we have 4 days left in January, we met the requirement for the first rule (day_left >= 4 == true) and the second one (nbr_of_weeks < 5).
+In this case, we have 4 days left in February,
+We meet the requirement for the first rule (day_left >= 4 == true) and the second one (nbr_of_weeks < 5).

 Week 5: 26 to 03

-And so on....
+And so on:

+March...

 ### Special case:
 - January will always start on the 01.
 - December will always end on the 31.

 ## Input:
-I would like the input to be as simple as the year in String or Number.
+I would like the input to be as simple (e.g. the year should be formated as String or Number).

 ## Output:
 Print each months with its corresponding weeks.

 ## Pipeline | Process
 - Receive a year as user input.
-- Create a reference to the first date of the year (January first).
+- Create a reference to the first date of the year (January 01).
+- Create a reference to the last date of the year (December 31).
 - Create a Week struct.
-- Generate a list of all the weeks in a year with their number, start & end date.
+- Generate a list of all the weeks in a year with the start, end date & day of start.
 - Associate each week with a month
+- Display each month with its associated weeks.